zpaylvlz/DCS_GUI/README.md

 ## TODO
-More KPI
+More KPI,
-Test data from database
+Test data from database,
 Allow user to setup KPI observe range